 The objective of this lab is to create a report of potential vulnerabilities for a virtual machine.
-The deliverable for this lab is your report and this document with your answers to questions below (submitted on D2L).
 The VM is a Ubuntu-based Linux distribution called MetaSploitable2, which is specifically designed to teach penetration testing skills such as vulnerability scanning.

 Part 1.
 Host Discovery and Scanning using NMAP

 NMAP is the de facto standard of host discovery and port scanning and has a host of features that make the tool very robust.
 In this section of the lab, you’ll try a few of NMAP’s features.

 - Open a “Terminal Emulator” window in Kali.

 - Run all nmap commands as root – you’ll get more information as root for some commands.